mmr116/document-search-using-vector-embeddings-openai-rag/README.md

   with different top_k values to find the optimal balance for your specific use case.
 Additionally, be aware that increasing the top_k value will also impact costs, especially when using a paid OpenAI model for processing the results.
 Higher top_k values result in more data being sent to and processed by the model, which can lead to increased usage charges.

+  Also, the score_threshold parameter determines the minimum relevance score required for a result to be considered which can impact the quality of the query response.
+So, adjust the threshold value based on your use case and experiments.

+  #Adjust the threshold value based on your use case
+  score_threshold = 0.65

 - Response generation:

   The relevant text chunks retrieved from the database are combined with the previous context (if any) and the original user query.
 This information is then sent to OpenAI's language model (the same model used for query refinement) to generate a comprehensive and contextually relevant response.